coreystaten/coreystaten.github.io/index.md

 I am a programmer/mathematician from Columbus, Ohio.
 I received my PhD in Mathematics from The Ohio State University in August of 2018; my thesis and accompanying code are available [here](https://github.com/coreystaten/CatComputad).

-I'm currently looking for work; my resume is [here](/assets/corey-staten-resume.pdf) (updated 2019-01-04).
+I'm currently a Senior Machine Learning Engineer at Sixgill LLC.
+You can check out my LinkedIn [here](https://www.linkedin.com/in/corey-staten-a79b39175/) (updated 2020-06-06).

-I recently finished a grant from [the Machine Intelligence Research Institute](https://intelligence.org/) to get up to speed with deep reinforcement learning.
+In Summer of 2018, I received a grant from [the Machine Intelligence Research Institute](https://intelligence.org/) to get up to speed with deep reinforcement learning.
 Here are some of the of algorithms I implemented:

 [**Rainbow: deep Q-network variants**](https://github.com/coreystaten/deeprl-rainbow)